 Web design trends are not an evergreen source of inspiration.
 Some stick around for years, others fade away quicker than they are coded.
 2014 was a great year for flat design, minimalism, gorgeous typography and HTML5 video players.
-However, the limelight is now on 2015, and we are curious to see which trends will gain traction, and which trends will fall into oblivion.
+However, it is interesting that the limelight is now on 2015, and we are curious to see which trends will gain traction, and which trends will fall into oblivion.

 This web design trend was released by Google back in June, amid much fanfare.
 Material design approaches a modern clean, look; including a lot of depth and substantial use of shadows (expect even more shadows in 2015).